isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2009-10-01-post-BiblioAsia Oct 2009.md

 **European Perceptions of Malacca in the Early Modern Period** <br>
 [(PDF)](/files/pdf/vol-5/issue-3/v5-issue3_EuropeanPerceptions.pdf)

-**The Myth of the ‘Squatter’ and the Emergency Housing Discourse in Post-War Southeast Asia and Hong Kong** <br>
+**The Myth of the ‘Squatter’ and the Emergency Housing Discourse in Post-war Southeast Asia and Hong Kong** <br>
 [(PDF)](/files/pdf/vol-5/issue-3/v5-issue3_SquatterHousing.pdf)

 **Interpreting Media Constructions of Samsui Women in Singapore** <br>